tyagi-iiitv/tyagi-iiitv.github.io/_posts/2022-04-18-infographics-wizard.md

 Full Paper
 ----------

 This paper is a part of full papers accepted at the [EURO VIS'22](https://conferences.eg.org/eurovis2022/) conference.
-Paper link will be available soon!
+Access the preprint [here](https://arxiv.org/pdf/2204.09904.pdf).

 Code
 ----